Roux-en-Y Gastric Bypass

 The Next Step

 Your next step is to register to attend one of Dr. Ahmad’s next free informational seminars.
 At the seminar, Dr. Ahmad will discuss each of the procedures he offers, along with the features and advantages that differentiate us from other Bariatric Facilities on Long Island.
-We are delighted to welcome you to Dr. Arif Ahmad’s Bariatric Center of Excellence at Mather Hospital, where he has helped more than 3000 patients improve their health and well-being and reclaim their lives over the last 15 years that he has been practicing Bariatric surgery.
+We are delighted to welcome you to Dr. Arif Ahmad’s Bariatric Center of Excellence at Mather Hospital, where Dr. Ahmad along with his Associates have helped about 9,000 patients improve their health and well-being and reclaim their lives over the last 15 years that he has been practicing Bariatric surgery.
 Please register for our next seminar below.

 Register for a Seminar

-Bypass surgery may take several hours to complete, and hospital recovery lasts 2-3 days.
+Dr. Ahmad’s average time for the bypass is about an hour and 30 minutes.
+A one or two day hospital stay is required.
 Patients who qualify for minimally invasive (laparoscopic) surgery have smaller incision scars, lower risk of hernias, less post-operative discomfort and a shorter recovery time.

 The New Stomach